 Shopify allows CSS customizations as well so there’s actually quite a lot of opportunity for design tweaks, even with the free themes.
 Of course, to take advantage of this a user needs to have good design sense and some coding skills as well.

-The selection of paid Shopify themes on the official store is significantly larger.
+The selection of premium Shopify themes on the official store is significantly larger.
 Obviously, money is a great incentive for third-party designers, and hence it isn’t surprising to see there are more paid themes than there are free ones.

 In what we would say is a good move, Shopify hasn’t littered its theme marketplace with hundreds of designs.
 Instead, they’ve handpicked only the highest quality themes.
 The paid themes aren’t necessarily better than the free ones, but they do offer a lot more variety.